ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 where `tree_size` is the number of log entries.
-If the Transparency Log is deployed with Third-Party Management, then the public key used to verify the signature belongs to the third-party manager; otherwise the public key used belongs to the Service Operator.
+If the Transparency Log is deployed with Third-Party Management, then the public key used to verify the signature belongs to the Third-Party Manager; otherwise the public key used belongs to the Service Operator.

 The signature itself is computed over a `TreeHeadTBS` structure, which